Admyral-Security/admyral/README.md

 </br>

-_Disclaimer_: Admyral is still in public alpha.
-If you'd like to use it within your company or try it out, reach out to us via [chris@admyral.dev](mailto:chris@admyral.dev) or directly on [Discord](https://discord.gg/GqbJZT9Hbf).

 Admyral is an open-source, drag-and-drop security workflow builder with integrated case management (Think Torq but open-source).
 Through the combination of case management, workflow automation, and AI, Admyral seeks to enable:

 1. A unified console to handle incidents 🖥️